-Calculating overhead can be tricky, but QuickBooks can help you calculate and monitor your business overhead expense effectively.
+Calculating overhead can be tricky, but QuickBooks can help you calculate and monitor your business overhead expenses more efficiently and effectively.

-Do you know what your business overhead expenses are?
-Or how to actually calculate your overhead?
+Do you know what YOUR business overhead expenses are?
+Or how to go about actually calculating your business overhead expenses?

 First of all, for those who may just be starting to learn how to manage their own in-house accounting system…